abenjaminov/jstudios/src/assets/files/quest-system/quests/quest.md

 ## Description
 Base class for all quests, it is composed of multiple or single <span class='jdl-questsystem-objectives-objective'>`Objectives`</span> which determine its state.<br>

-For more information see inherited subclass <span class='jdl-questsystem-models-questsystemasset'>`QuestSystemAsset`</span>
+For more information regarding Properties/Methods/Events see inherited subclass <span class='jdl-questsystem-models-questsystemasset'>`QuestSystemAsset`</span>

 ## Properties
 <div class="public-properties-table">